xucao-42/NormalIntegration/README.md

   python comparison_on_analytically_computed_orthographic_normal_maps.py --outlier 0.1
   python comparison_on_analytically_computed_orthographic_normal_maps.py --outlier 0.1 --noise 0.1
   ```
-  The number after `--noise` is the standard deviation of Guassian noise added to all normal vectors; the number after `--outlier` is the percentage (0~1) of outliers in the normal map
+  The number after `--noise` is the standard deviation of Guassian noise added to all normal vectors; the number after `--outlier` is the percentage (0~1) of outliers in the normal map.

 - To visualize the estimated mesh surfaces, run